 Long-term care insurance is designed to be flexible where you can control the costs relative to the benefits you wish to receive.
 Long-term care policies offer various kinds of coverage.
 Some offer adjustments for inflation, others pay only for a stated number of days, and others offer a life-time benefit.
 When deciding on a policy, you should compare the benefits of different types of policies, the limitations and exclusions, the types of facilities the policy would cover and the cost of the premiums.

 But don’t wait to buy long-term care insurance until after you leave Chevron, because premiums then could be very high.
 The most cost-effective purchase point is generally from the early 40’s to the early 50’s.
 Whenever you buy, you should consider a policy that increases benefits to keep pace with inflation.
 You can also keep costs manageable by electing a waiting period before benefits begin and by limiting the length of coverage to four or five years instead of a lifetime.

-I would be happy to sit down with you for a review of your potential long-term care needs and help you determine the best way to protect against this potential devastation of your nest egg.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
+We would be happy to sit down with you for a review of your potential long-term care needs and help you determine the best way to protect against this potential devastation of your nest egg.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.